The report we got after Monday's closed scrimmage mentioned several defensive players who made impressive plays.

 Heaps, listed with Kaaya as the co-starters on the depth chart, did not participate in Monday's scrimmage "to rest his arm,'' a UM report noted after the scrimmage.

-Today, Heaps did not wear an elasticized sleeve or any other protective device on his arm during that first portion we watched.
+Today, Heaps did not wear an elasticized sleeve or any other protective device on his arm during that first afternoon portion we watched.

 SUSAN MILLER DEGNAN